tomwadley/saunter/README.md

 ## Building

 You will need `npm` to fetch dependencies.
-To do this, run:
+You'll also need `grunt` if you don't have it already:

+    sudo npm install -g grunt-cli

+Then, to fetch the remaining dependencies:

     npm install

-To build, run:
+To build:

     grunt